mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 performed a simple reduction to select the lexically first such codeword and play that.
 This saved significant CPU time each round, however in the current GPU implementation playing all games at once it turns out that the overhead to record and reduce this is strictly slower than simply playing the result of the normal reduction.
 Multiple approaches were tried, but in every case the extra overhead of the comparisons or the extra memory defeated the purpose.
-Thus it has been left out of the current implementation.
+Thus, it has been left out of the current implementation.

 # Case Equivalence Optimization

-Another good optimization due to Ville(2013)[^2] is to exploit case equivalence in codewords based on colors not yet playes (free colors) and colors which cannot possibly be part of the solution (zero colors).
+Another good optimization due to Ville(2013)[^2] is to exploit case equivalence in codewords based on colors not yet played (free colors) and colors which cannot possibly be part of the solution (zero colors).
 This can lead to a significant reduction in $|AC|$ in many cases.
 The GPU and CPU implementations here are very similar, with the GPU version focused on computing the sets efficiently for all regions on each round, and building $AC_r$ in parallel.